Cantate Children's and Youth Choir

 How old are the children in Cantate? and how large is the group?

 Cantate singers range in age from 8 to 18: broadly speaking, we say from third through twelfth grade.
 All education choices are represented in the choir: some of our children attend private and public schools in Central Virginia, and others are home-schooled.
 Third grade is a good age to start singing in Cantate.
 Occasionally we accept a mature second grader.
-In a normal season we have over thirty singers, of whom about half are in the younger group (elementary), and half are in the older group (middle school and high school).
+In a normal season we have over thirty singers, of whom about one third are in the younger group (elementary), and two thirds are in the older group (middle school and high school).

 Doesn't Cantate duplicate what my child already gets at school?